DataDog/documentation/content/en/security/application_security/account_takeover_protection.md

 **Attacker Attributes**
+Use attacker attributes to target response actions.

-Datadog identifies attributes of attackers using Attacker Similarity.
-Users can create custom WAF rules that block these attributes.
+Datadog clusters attackers using Attacker Similarity and identifies attributes of those attackers.
+Responders can use custom rules to block to attributes of persistant attackers.
-1. Understand the impact to legitimate traffic by checking for benign traces that match the attributes.
-2. Expect attackers to adjust their attack strategy to work around blocking efforts.

 ## Protection

 ### Automated Protection
 Review the managed ruleset and determine which rules fit your internal policies for automated blocking.
-If you do not have a policy, review your existing detections or consider starting with automated blocking for rules such as
+If you do not have a policy, review your existing detections and start with the suggested responses in Signals.
+Build your policy based on the most relevant actions taken over time.

-{ insert rules }
-* Pin Reset

 ### Users